tpaschalis/xicor-go/README.md

 If you have an idea, or would like to discuss and contribute an improvement, you can reach out in the repo [Issues](https://github.com/tpaschalis/xicor-go/issues) and open a [Pull Request](https://github.com/tpaschalis/xicor-go/pulls)

 ## License
-This code present in this repo is licensed under the [MIT license](LICENSE).
+This code in this repo is licensed under the [MIT license](LICENSE).